Imran Stanton Cooper

 Paper VI Is Not Only a Book Chapter.
 It Is a Deployable Conversation Template.

 Paper VI of Book One (The Resuscitation Document) is a Claude-compatible protocol.
 It is not a chapter sitting on a shelf.
 It is a conversation template, already used, designed to route a person's complaint ("the system is rigged," "everything is fake," "I can't stop") to the specific thinker whose work addresses it.
-It belongs alongside the policy compendium because it is the same kind of artefact: not an essay about the problem, but a working instrument that addresses it.
+It belongs alongside the policy compendium because it is the same kind of artifact.
+Not an essay about the problem.
+A working instrument that addresses it.

 Frequently Asked